vshao2000/260ProjectWebsite/website.md

 Based on the largely continuous data and the continuous outcome in the dataset, I decided to use two predictive models we’ve learned this
 semester: multivariate linear regression and random forest.

+Multivariate linear regressions use multiple independent variables to predict the outcome of a dependent variable.
+By fitting a regression model to the data, you can use the fitted regression equation to predict the outcome of new observations.
+On the other hand, random forests are an ensemble learning method that is made up of multiple decision trees.
+However, a single decision tree, although it helps you arrive at an answer as you traverse the nodes, can be prone to bias or overfitting.
+When you use multiple independent decision trees in a random forest, it can create more accurate results.

 Additionally, I will be using k-fold cross validation to prevent overfitting and to evaluate the performance of my models.
+K-fold cross-validation is a resampling technique used to evaluate models.
+The data sample is split into k folds and each portion of the data is used for training, validating, and testing.
+The final model is then fed the test data to obtain a performance score

+For both models, I will also be using the R-squared value to compare prediction accuracy.
+R-squared indicates how well a regression model is able to predict the responses of new observations.
+It ranges from of scale of 0 to 1 with 1 indicating the predcitions are identical to the observations.

-For both models, I will be using the R-squared value to compare prediction accuracy.
-I believe the comparison of a parametric and non-parametric model on the same dataset will be interesting insight.
+Overall, I believe these prediction methods and the comparison of a parametric and non-parametric model on the same dataset will be interesting insight.

 # Results